davified/loan-default-prediction/README.md

 tasks:
 - make src/ directory work (for tests, main script and IDE )
-- use Poetry instead of pip: https://nanthony007.medium.com/stop-using-pip-use-poetry-instead-db7164f4fc72 / see dataeng interview prep
+- use Poetry instead of pip: https://nanthony007.medium.com/stop-using-pip-use-poetry-instead-db7164f4fc72
 - setup Dockerfile (for training locally)
 - setup Dockerfile (for API)
 - setup github actions (for training on cloud)